Djuriic/AuroraForecast/README.md

 ### Thanks to
-Aurora Forecast for a great webpage with alot of information.
+Aurora-Service forecast for a great webpage with alot of information.
 Thanks to you I can share this simple script with other spaces and aurora borealis enthusiasts.